hillscott/pfsense-hwbuilds/ReadMe.md

 Within this repository (and linked here), will be the various builds that I've done, with details on their performance.
 I will also walk-through the big features, that I view as important for a serious / enterprise network.
 I won't walk through _every_ feature.
 That's insane, RTFM.
 Without further adieu though...

 ### [Enterprise Build](./EnterpriseBuild.md)
-If you need _over_ 125Mb/s Up/Down Throughput, with full Inline (as in block it before it gets through) Intrusion Prevention + OpenVPN... you need this build.
+If you need _over_ 500Mb/s Up/Down Throughput, with full Inline (as in block it before it gets through) Intrusion Prevention + OpenVPN... you need this build.
-_I say "over" as I haven't reached the limits of this build yet_.
-I need to take it to a GigE pipe to see how hard I can push it.
 This build also has 5x GigE Ethernet ports.
 **Cost**: ~$560 + tax (and maybe shipping)
 **Power Consumption**: 25-30watts (120v)
 **Build Difficulty**: